Why prefinished panels are reshaping interior delivery

 The UV advantage

 Central to this shift, Andre explains, is UV curing technology.
-Unlike traditional water-based or solvent-based systems, which rely on heat to dry, UV coatings cure under light.
+Unlike traditional water-based or solvent-based systems – which are often hand-sprayed and they rely on heat to dry – UV coatings cure under light.
 In an industrial context, this enables something far more significant: speed and precision at scale.

 But speed is only part of the equation, as UV systems also address two critical concerns in specification: